 Gain invaluable insights into legal matters impacting public schools with our comprehensive workshop for school attorneys.
-Whether you prefer in-person or virtual attendance, our program provides timely and relevant resources for navigating the complexities of education law.
+Whether you prefer in-person or virtual attendance, this program provides timely resources for navigating the complexities of education law.
+This program has been approved by the Supreme Court of Ohio Commission on Continuing Legal Education (CLE) for 5.25 CLE credits.

 Please note, attendance is exclusive to members of the Ohio Council of School Board Attorneys (OCSBA).
 For inquiries about OCSBA membership, contact Lenore Winfrey at lwinfrey@ohioschoolboards.org.